Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

 ### What you’ll learn
 * How to create a web application from a Python script with Streamlit
 * How to use [`st.experimental_connection`](https://docs.streamlit.io/library/api-reference/connections/st.experimental_connection) to connect your Streamlit app to Snowflake
-* How to build a chatbot in just a few lines of code using `st.chat`
+* How to build a chatbot in just a few lines of code using Streamlit's new chat UI
 * How to use [`session state`](https://docs.streamlit.io/library/api-reference/session-state) to store your chatbot's message history

 ### Prerequisites